CardiacModelling/ical-model-review/Models/README.md

   - The units for this model were corrected, and corrected versions were uploaded to the Physiome (CellML )Model Repository.
 - Tomek et al. 2019 ([original file](https://models.physiomeproject.org/e/5f1))
 - Trovato et al. 2020 ([original file](https://models.physiomeproject.org/e/5f2))
-- Wilders et al. 1991 (ICaL only): New implementation.
+- Wilders et al. 1991: New implementation (ICaL only).
   - The variable `PCa` in this model includes a factor `F`, so that the true permeability is given by `PCa/F`.
 - Winslow et al. 1999 ([original file](https://scrambler.cs.ox.ac.uk/entities/models/43/versions/a4e21d2010a87b4e79e384ddebc84e5e0e30c506))
 - Zeng et al. 1995 (ICaL only) ([original file](https://models.physiomeproject.org/exposure/15dc665c02ca9955b8e79fbace81a9e5))